Introduction to Sixth Form

 Attendance must be at least 95 per cent.

-In 2016, examination results were excellent.
-More than 50 per cent of all passes were at top grades A*, A and B.
+In 2019, examination results were excellent.
+Forty three per cent of all A level passes were at top grades A*, A and B.

 Results like these allow the school to retain its proud tradition of excellence and high achievement at post-16 level.